NAMI Indiana's Technical Assistance Center provides resources for Crisis Intervention Team programs in Indiana

 Stephanie Quiring received her Juris Doctorate from the Howard University School of Law and received her Ph.D from the Indiana University School of Social Work.
 Stephanie has spent over 15 years as an advocate, educator, and attorney on behalf of criminal defendants.
 Today her research is focused at the nexus of the criminal justice system and social service systems.
 She is immediately focused on the interaction between police and people in acute mental health crisis.
 Stephanie is a Indiana University lecturer and teaches a range of research, policy, and statistics courses.
-She is our CIT Indiana researcher and will help you assess the effectiveness and reach of your CIT program.
+She is our CIT Indiana researcher, is a certified SIM (Sequential Intercept Model) Facilitator, and will help you assess the effectiveness and reach of your CIT program.

 CIT is MUCH more than training